The playful branding of Tokyo 2020 ignores a darker truth

 Japan’s rapid recovery in the post-war years and its increasing dominance in the global market for consumer electronics and industrial robots in the 1980s led to a shift in image best captured in the term “techno-orientalism.”

 In the hostile rhetoric of the trade war between America and Japan, the submissive geisha fantasy was replaced by an image of the salary man as a conformist, robot-like menace to western dominance.
-No longer held back by age-old traditions, Japan appears as the vanguard of technology and entertainment – a place where you can visit the future before it happens to you.
+No longer held back by age-old traditions, Japan appears as the vanguard of technology and entertainment–a place where you can visit the future before it happens to you.

 Japan’s government has long realized the potential of the cultural industries as tools of cultural diplomacy and “soft power,” projecting positive images of Japan through consumer goods, media products, and popular culture, such as Hello Kitty.